sarahjaneleslie/sarahjaneleslie.github.io/README.md

 <p><b>Graduate course:</b> <a href="/SML543">SML 543 - Machine Learning: A practical introduction for humanists and social scientists</a></p>

-<p>Both courses will be offered Spring 2024 and are open to Princeton undergraduates and graduate students respectively. </p>
+<p>Both courses will be offered Spring 2024 and are open to Princeton undergraduates and graduate students respectively.
+They cover similar content, but are inflected to best serve the interests of the respective populations. </p>